cloudfoundry/cli/Godeps/_workspace/src/github.com/pivotal-cf-experimental/jibber_jabber/README.md

 ### OS Support

-OSX and Linux via the LC_ALL and LANG environment variables.
+OSX and Linux via the `LC_ALL` and `LANG` environment variables.
+These are standard variables that are used in ALL versions of UNIX for language detection.

-Windows has limited support, it will only check the system language.
+Windows via [GetUserDefaultLocaleName](http://msdn.microsoft.com/en-us/library/windows/desktop/dd318136.aspx) and [GetSystemDefaultLocaleName](http://msdn.microsoft.com/en-us/library/windows/desktop/dd318122.aspx) system calls.
+These calls are supported in Windows Vista and up.

 # Usage
 Add the following line to your go `import`: